Darna (2005 TV series): Cast and characters

-Production
+Casting

-Actress Iza Calzado was first approached for the role of Darna.
-However, due to the requirement for Calzado to lose weight to wear a costume, the role eventually went to Angel Locsin.
+Philippine actress Iza Calzado was first approached for the role of Darna.
+Due to the requirement for Calzado to lose weight to wear the costume, the role eventually went to actress Angel Locsin.

 Ratings

 According to AGB Nielsen Philippines' Mega Manila household television ratings, the pilot episode of Darna earned a 47.1% rating, the highest rating for a pilot episode in Philippine television.
 The series had its highest rating on April 7, 2005 with a 52.1% rating.